Key points:

 1. Do your research

-To alleviate some of the stress, make sure you have a very clear budget and stay on top of it from the get go.
-Ask your contractors for their best hourly rate and their professional estimates of time and cost before you embark.
-Shop around till you find a team you feel comfortable with and be upfront about your expectations and budget with them.
+To alleviate some of the stress, make sure you have a very clear budget and stick to it.
+Ask your contractors for their best hourly rates and professional estimates of time and costs before you embark.

 4. Be prepared for the work and challenges involved

 The only way to make a significant profit is to undertake structural renovations to a property.
 For example, adding extra living spaces, modernising it, adding an ensuite, making another room or adding an additional level.

-This type of work requires professional skills.
+However, this type of work requires professional skills.
 It involves builders, architects, development planning and permits.

-However, spending a lot of money on a renovation can lead to overcapitalisation.
+But spending a lot of money on a renovation can lead to overcapitalisation.
 Be aware that there are ceiling prices on homes in most areas; people aren’t going to buy the most expensive house on a street just because you’ve done it up.

 5. Keep a close eye on your costs

-To keep costs down, make sure you’re only buying what you can afford.
-It might be best to start in the outer suburbs where there’s more potential to grow – maybe a house that needs some TLC that you can renovate yourself without spending too much and blowing your budget.
+It might be best to start in outer suburbs, where there’s more potential for growth – maybe a house that needs some TLC that you can renovate yourself without spending too much and blowing your budget.

 Risks to be aware of